DJ LeMahieu Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.
+- The Orioles pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.06 team ERA ranks 13th across all league pitching staffs.
+- The Orioles' 4.10 team ERA ranks 14th across all MLB pitching staffs.

-- The Orioles rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).
+- Orioles pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Wells (3-1) gets the starting nod for the Orioles in his ninth start of the season.
-He's put together a 2.94 ERA in 52 2/3 innings pitched, with 46 strikeouts.
+- Gibson gets the start for the Orioles, his 11th of the season.
+He is 5-3 with a 4.27 ERA and 41 strikeouts through 59 2/3 innings pitched.

-- The righty last pitched on Thursday against the Los Angeles Angels, when he threw five innings, allowing three earned runs while giving up six hits.
+- In his last outing on Friday against the Toronto Blue Jays, the righty tossed seven innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.